 A water pipe is actually a relatively simple contraption.
 A bowl of wet tobacco, often mixed with some sort of flavoring, sits atop a chamber of water with connecting hoses and mouthpieces.
 Burning coals are placed on top of the tobacco bowl, aerosolizing the tobacco components, which are then sucked through the hose, passing across water that cools the smoke and removes some harsh irritants.

 A common misconception is that a water pipe is safe because the water acts as a filter, but it's a bit more complicated than that, says Benowitz.
-While hookah tobacco typically contains only five to 10 percent crude tobacco mixed with other substances like honey, fermented sugar, and molasses, researchers from the University of Jordan report that water pipe smokers are exposed to CO levels twice that of cigarette smokers.
+While hookah tobacco typically contains only five to 10 percent crude tobacco mixed with other substances like honey, fermented sugar, and molasses, researchers from the report that water pipe smokers are exposed to CO levels twice that of cigarette smokers.
 This could potentially strain the heart and lungs of someone with existing cardiovascular disease or risk factors like high blood pressure.

 "People believe that a water pipe is filtering out carcinogens and toxins, but that's a misconception," Benowitz said.
 In fact, because inhalation happens so fast, the toxins simply move through the water and remain relatively intact.
 "What you're smoking is different than what you're smoking in a cigarette, and while you're smoking tobacco and dried fruit, you're also smoking a charcoal briquette," Benowitz said.